open-cluster-management-io/enhancements/enhancements/sig-policy/28-selective-policy-enforcment/README.md

 complianceType of child (cluster namespace copy) policies to enforce.

-The proposed API would be the addition of a remediationAction of “manual” to Policy.
+The proposed API would be the addition of a remediationAction of “controlled” to Policy.
 In this mode the policy would act as an inform policy until the user, controller, or higher level orchestration enables remediation directly on the child policy.
-As long as remediation is enabled on the child policy, changes to the parent policy are immediately remediated.

 The mechanism to enable enforcement of a child policy would be to add an annotation to the child policy which enables enforcement